ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 {: .callout}

-## 4.1 Filtering steps
+## 4.1 Function to scale the raw counts

-Let's work on the global `counts` object that contains the _unscaled_ counts for our genes.
+Let's work on the global `raw_counts` object that contains the _unscaled_ raw counts for our genes.
 We will first normalize it using a custom function that mimics DESeq2 normalization procedure in one line.

-When using the Docker image (see [Setup](../setup.html)), the function is already in the working space ready to be imported.
-Otherwise, navigate to [the median_of_ratios_manual_normalization page](http://0.0.0.0:4000/median_of_ratios_manual_normalization/index.html#section-two-a-function-to-normalize-the-deseq2-way), copy-paste it into the R console, it is then ready to use.
+The function is called `mor_normalization` and stands for "median of ratios normalization" method.
+It is explained in details [in the previous episode section 'Bonus: DESeq2 count normalization'](/05-descriptive-plots/index.html#5-bonus-deseq2-count-normalization).

+The whole function is available here in the [extra functions page]({{page.root}}{%link _extras/extra_functions.md %}) and below.

 ~~~
 # import custom function
 # copy-paste and execute this code in your console to get the mor_normalization() function